Larry Holmes: Post-boxing life

 Holmes invested the money he earned from boxing and settled in his hometown of Easton.
 When he retired from boxing, Holmes employed more than 200 people through his various business holdings.
 In 2008, he owned two restaurants and a nightclub, a training facility, an office complex, a snack food bar and slot machines.
-Holmes currently co-hosts a talk show entitled What The Heck Were They Thinking?
+As of 2009, Holmes co-hosted a talk show entitled What the Heck Were They Thinking?

-In 2014, Holmes sold his business complex in Easton to entrepreneur Gerald Gorman, CEO of Lawyer.com.
+In 2014, Holmes sold his business complex in Easton to entrepreneur Gerald Gorman, CEO of mail.com.

 In 2016, Holmes guest starred as himself in an episode of Mike Tyson Mysteries, titled "Unsolved Situations".

+As of March 21, 2025, following the death of George Foreman, Holmes is the oldest living heavyweight boxing champion.

 Honors

 Holmes was inducted into the International Boxing Hall of Fame in 2008.

 Personal life

-In 1979, Larry Holmes married Diane Robinson, with whom he has had two children.
+In 1979, Larry Holmes married Diane Robinson, with whom he has two children.
 He also has three daughters from two previous relationships.

 As of 2019, Holmes is living in Palmer Township, Pennsylvania, near Easton.

-Holmes' younger brother, Mark Holmes, was a middleweight boxer from 1980 to 1987.
+Holmes's younger brother, Mark Holmes, was a middleweight boxer from 1980 to 1987.